Winter storms have brought snow, ice and dangerously low temperatures to Texas, Oklahoma and Louisiana. Here's how to help.

 A donor-advised fund, or DAF, is like a charitable investment account.
 A DAF program is sponsored by a public charity, called a “DAF sponsor” or “sponsoring organization.”
 A donor makes a charitable contribution to a DAF sponsor, becomes eligible to claim a tax deduction, and then recommends grants to IRS-qualified 501(c)(3) public charities.
 Donors can also recommend how their contribution is invested by the DAF sponsor, to potentially grow the contribution tax-free, which may ultimately provide more dollars to support nonprofits.

 Fidelity Charitable is an independent, 501(c)(3) public charity.
 We sponsor the largest donor-advised fund program in the country.
 Our donor-advised fund is called the Giving Account.
-In 2020, our donors recommended $9.1 billion in grants to support more than 170,000 charitable organizations in every state and around the globe.
+In 2023, our donors recommended more than $11.8 billion in grants to support more than 199,000 charitable organizations in every state and around the globe.

-If your organization is a supporting organization, review the supporting organization guidelines.
+If your organization is a supporting organization, review the supporting organization guidelines here.

-Fidelity Charitable grants are generally recommended by individual donors using donor-advised funds (Giving Account).
+Fidelity Charitable grants are recommended by donors using a donor-advised fund (the Giving Account), typically an individual or corporate philanthropy team.
 A donor makes a contribution to Fidelity Charitable to establish a Giving Account.
 The donor can then recommend grants to IRS-qualified 501(c)(3) public charities.
 Fidelity Charitable does not accept applications for funding.
 Nonprofits should work directly with their donors who use donor-advised funds to discuss giving opportunities and needs.
 We recommend specifically naming donor-advised funds on your website as a way to support your organization, right alongside using a credit card or other form of online payment.
 If you would like to make it easier for Fidelity Charitable donors to recommend grants to your nonprofit directly from your website, consider adding the DAF Direct widget to your website.

 We may reach out to you via phone or email while reviewing a donor’s grant recommendation to your nonprofit.
-If your best contact information currently does not match what is on file with the IRS, or if you would like to provide additional contact information, please contact us at 1-800-952-4438, prompt 4.
+If your best contact information currently does not match what is on file with the IRS, or if you would like to provide additional contact information, please contact us at 800-952-4438, option 4, Monday–Friday from 8:30 a.m.–6:30 p.m.
+ET

 If you received a grant via Electronic Funds Transfer (EFT)

-If you received a grant electronically via EFT, any donor-provided contact information was securely emailed to the email address(es) your organization provided during the EFT enrollment process in a document called a grant detail report.
+If you received the grant electronically via EFT, any donor-provided contact information was securely emailed to the email address(es) your organization provided during the EFT enrollment process in a document called a grant detail report.
+If you are having trouble accessing your grant detail report, please read our troubleshooting tips in the “Questions about the EFT grant detail report" section below.
 If you received an anonymous grant, the acknowledgment name and address columns in your grant detail report will all be blank.
 Only 4% of Fidelity Charitable grants are made anonymously.

 Sample EFT grant detail report: